Declaration of Protection

 - In Dragon Crisis!, Ryuuji does this for Ai.
 She is able to read his thoughts due to magical earrings she was wearing at the time.
 Although she learns that he's scared, he still tries to protect her, long enough for the Big Damn Heroes to show up to help him.

-- Tia Harribel towards her Fraccion.
-In the wild, she lived as close as she could to a life of non-violence and starvation to defy the Social Darwinist laws of Hueco Mundo.
+- In the wild, Harribel lived as close as she could to a life of non-violence and starvation to defy the Social Darwinist laws of Hueco Mundo.
 Since then, she has been motivated to fight by a desire to keep her few friends from dying... and these friends are her Amazon Brigade.

 - In Okami-San, Hopeless Suitor Ryoshi Morino says almost the exact same words to Love Interest Ryoko Ookami, which consequently leads to the latter developing feelings for the former.